Invariant Language Modeling: Details about Experiments

-\xhdr{Hyper-parameters} We ran the experiments reported in the main paper while varying several hyper-parameters: base-model ($\phi$): [\dBERT, \ROBERTA{}], learning-rates: $[1e-5, 5e-5]$, number of training steps: $[100, 1000, 2500, 5000]$, number of environments for training: $[3, 9, 13]$, $5$ random restarts with different random seeds and different choices of training/testing domains.
+\xhdr{Hyper-parameters} We ran the experiments reported in the main paper while varying several hyper-parameters: base-model ($\phi$): [\dBERT, \ROBERTA{}], learning-rates: $[1e^{-5}, 5e^{-5}]$, number of training steps: $[2500, 5000, 25000, 50000]$, $5$ random restarts with different random seeds, for \ERMLM, \MTLM, \EnsLM, and \IRMLM.
+This results in $2\cdot2\cdot4\cdot5\cdot4=320$ experimental models, each evaluated in $3$ tasks: in-domain language modeling, out-of-domain language modeling, GLUE.
+This is a total of $960$ experimental setups.